rprat-pro/MATools/README.md

 Verbosity_message:------ > func1
 MATimers_LOG: MATimers finalization
 ```

-### MATimer Options
+### MATimers Options

+In order to modify the behavior of MATimers, you can utilize the following options:
+Disable printing the timetable

-#### Do not print timetable
+#### Disable printing the timetable

-This routine has to be called by the MATools::Finalize() routine.
+To prevent the timetable from being printed, this routine should be called within the MATools::Finalize() routine.

 ```
 MATools::MATimer::Optional::disable_print_timetable();
 ```

-#### Do not write timetable file
+#### Disable writing the timetable file

-This routine has to be called by the MATools::Finalize() routine.
+To prevent the timetable from being written to a file, this routine should be called within the `MATools::Finalize()` routine.

 ```
 MATools::MATimer::Optional::disable_write_file();
 ```

-#### Use the full tree mode
+#### Enable the full tree mode

-This option has to be activated if all mpi processes do not built the same timers tree.
-Example : Master/slave scheme.
-This routine has to be called by the MATools::Finalise() routine.
+This option should be activated when all MPI processes do not build the same timers tree, such as in a master/slave scheme.
+This routine should be called within the `MATools::Finalize()` routine.

 ```
 active_full_tree_mode();